broadinstitute/MorphEm/README.md

 We released model checkpoints and the training scripts to further aid reproducibility.
 Our code and checkpoints are now publicly available at [here](https://github.com/chaudatascience/channel_adaptive_models).

 ## Checking and installing correct python version

 Check python version by running `python --version`

 If your python version is not 3.8 or 3.9, install python with `conda install python=3.8` or `conda install python=3.9`

+### Notice

+If you choose to install version 3.8, be aware that there will be some warning messages that will display after running the code from the "Run Evaluation" section below.
+To avoid these warning messages, install python version 3.9

 ## Install